-- Lower Mekong countries are uncertain how to expand clean energy use.
+- Lower Mekong countries are uncertain how best to expand clean energy use.

 - Abt provides technical assistance to the public and private sectors through this USAID program.

-- The private sector is taking the lead in developing and financing projects, and governments are promoting clean energy use.
+- The private sector is taking the lead in developing and financing projects, enabled by governments that promote clean energy use.

 USAID’s Abt-led Clean Power Asia encourages power-sector investments in environmentally-friendly, clean energy sources, including bringing more renewable energy into electricity grids.
 Our approach – enabled by the public sector and led by the private sector – integrates flexible activities that strengthen power systems within and across borders.
 The project also gathers datasets to support national renewable energy targets and integration of the targets into power development and integrated resource plans.

 The project ran from June 2016 to June 2021 and reported the following results:

 - Contributed to 16 new policies and regulations proposed, adopted, and/or implemented

 - Over $7 billion USD in renewable energy investments

 - Nearly 10,000 megawatts of capacity installed or reaching financial closure

 - Prevented 93 million tons of CO2 equivalent from being released over the next 15 years